awsdocs/aws-dms-user-guide/doc_source/CHAP_BestPractices.md

 }
 ```

-## Ongoing replication<a name="CHAP_BestPractices.OnGoingReplication"></a>

-AWS DMS provides ongoing replication of data, keeping the source and target databases in sync\.
-It replicates only a limited amount of data definition language \(DDL\) statements\.
-AWS DMS doesn't propagate items such as indexes, users, privileges, stored procedures, and other database changes not directly related to table data\.

-If you plan to use ongoing replication, set the **Multi\-AZ** option when you create your replication instance\.
-By choosing **Multi\-AZ**, you get high availability and failover support for the replication instance\.
-However, this option can have an impact on performance and can slow down replication while applying changes to the target system\.

-Before you upgrade your source or target databases, we recommend that you stop any AWS DMS tasks that are running on these databases\.
-Resume the tasks after your upgrades are complete\.

 ## Improving performance when migrating large tables using row filtering<a name="CHAP_BestPractices.LargeTables"></a>

 To improve the performance when migrating a large table, you can break the migration into more than one task\.
 To break the migration into multiple tasks using row filtering, use a key or a partition key\.
 For example, if you have an integer primary key ID from 1 to 8,000,000, you can create eight tasks using row filtering to migrate 1 million records each\.